 SynDevRx Expanded Access Policy

 SynDevRx is a clinical-stage biotechnology company focused on developing treatments that address a serious and unmet medical need: cancers that are sensitive to dysregulated metabolic hormones.
 It is well established that obesity and diabetes increase the risks for developing cancer, but recent research now shows that these same risk factors also promote cancer and increase its lethality.
-Our approach combines standard of care therapies with our lead drug SDX-7320 to improve the tumor micro-environment by correcting the systemic metabolic hormones and key angiogenic factors that promote cancer progression and metastasis.
-We are the first company to target this significant yet underfunded area of research and drug development – an area called ‘metabo-oncology’.
+Our approach combines standard of care therapies with our lead drug evexomostat (SDX-7320) to improve the tumor micro-environment by correcting the systemic metabolic hormones and key angiogenic factors that promote cancer progression and metastasis.
+We are the first company to target this significant yet underfunded area of research in drug development – an area called ‘metabo-oncology’.

-In addition to our clinical trials, SynDevRx has initiated an Expanded Access Program for SDX-7320 for eligible patients in the U.S. Expanded Access refers to the use of an investigational drug by an individual patient outside of a clinical trial to prevent or treat a serious condition when the patient is unable to obtain the investigational drug under an IND (e.g., when a patient is not eligible for a clinical study or a clinical study is not recruiting or has been completed).
+In addition to our clinical trials, SynDevRx has an Expanded Access Policy for evexomostat (SDX-7320) for eligible patients in the U.S. Expanded Access refers to the use of an investigational drug by an individual patient outside of a clinical trial to prevent or treat a serious condition when the patient is unable to obtain the investigational drug under an IND (e.g., when a patient is not eligible for a clinical study or a clinical study is not recruiting or has been completed).
 To qualify for the SynDevRx Expanded Access Program, the patient’s physician must determine that probable risk to the patient from the investigational drug is not greater than the probable risk from the disease or condition.
 Expanded access is different from a clinical trial where the primary purpose is to collect extensive safety and efficacy data to support submission of an application to the U.S. Food and Drug Administration (FDA) to market a drug.